-We recognise the importance of good communication between home and the School to promote consistent messages and to ensure that any reported bullying can be recognised and responded to effectively.
-We will regularly raise the awareness of our School community's approach to bullying and celebrate our positive School culture, for example, through parent evenings, assemblies, class-based activities and displays.

-Our interaction with our School community will include reports to the Board of Trustees, School newsletters, and information, (including the policy) on the School's website.
+- We recognise the importance of good communication between home and the School to promote consistent messages and to ensure that any reported bullying can be recognised and responded to effectively.
+We will regularly raise the awareness of our School community's approach to bullying and celebrate our positive School culture, for example, through parent evenings, assemblies, classbased activities and displays. - 2.
+Our interaction with our School community will include reports to the Board, School newsletters, and information (including this policy) on the School's website.
 We will make the policy and procedures available in multiple formats (in print, on the website and in School notices and newsletters).